Sher Anderson Petty wanted to know “Where would I fit in the conversation?” When she found that she did it “opened my eyes.”

 Adam Strom: Hi, Sher.
 How’re you doing?
 Can you tell us a little bit about yourself?

-Sher Anderson Perry: I am Sher Anderson Perry.
+Sher Anderson Petty: I am Sher Anderson Petty.
 I am a fourth-generation public school educator.
 I currently teach at Newport Mills Middle School in Montgomery County, Maryland.
 I previously taught high school for most of my career.

 Adam Strom: Sher, we met a couple of years ago when you came to the Re-Imagining Migration seminar.
 How do you think it’s impacted your thinking about your teaching?